magento/pagebuilder-docs/docs/styling/override-pagebuilder-styles-modules.md

 # Override Page Builder styles in modules

 When you create a Page Builder module by either extending a Page Builder content type or creating a custom content type, you will override Page Builder styles from within the module.
-The overriding CSS selector pattern is the same: `#html-body` + `[attribute]` + `anything other selector`, as shown here:
+The overriding CSS selector pattern is the same: `#html-body` + `[attribute]` + `any additional selector`, as shown here:

 ```scss
 #html-body [data-content-type='my-custom'].my-class